HashBug/ZooApp/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README mentions how to get this app working.

-Things you may want to cover:
+Things you should have:

-* Ruby version
+* Ruby version > 2.x.x

-* System dependencies
+* Rails 5.x.x

-* Configuration
+* Mysql Installed

-* Database creation
+* Pull it to your machine

-* Database initialization
+* run bundle install

-* How to run the test suite
+* rails:db migrate to run migrations

-* Services (job queues, cache servers, search engines, etc.)
+* Run the server (rails s)

-* Deployment instructions
+*

-* ...
+* NOTE: Refactoring pending